sradics/digital-garden/_notes/How to Take Smart Notes.md

 “Somehow one has to mark differences, keep track of distinctions, either explicitly or implicitly in concepts,” — location: [1491](kindle://book?action=open&asin=B09V5M8FR5&location=1491) ^ref-37602

 ---
-A common way to embed an idea into the context of the slip-box is by writing out the reasons of its importance for your own lines of thought. — location: [1493](kindle://book?action=open&asin=B09V5M8FR5&location=1493) ^ref-17797
+**A common way to embed an idea into the context of the slip-box is by writing out the reasons of its importance for your own lines of thought**. — location: [1493](kindle://book?action=open&asin=B09V5M8FR5&location=1493) ^ref-17797

 ---
 had questions in mind like: Is this convincing?
 What methods do they use?
 Which of the references are familiar? — location: [1501](kindle://book?action=open&asin=B09V5M8FR5&location=1501) ^ref-16551